 Nonetheless, these texts and issues were selected because they were central to the thought of each of the four intellectuals in their day.
 Freud, for example, sought to make “contributions to the psychology of religion” in his study of jokes, which he certainly regarded as being much more than a minor “side issue.”
 Youth was, without doubt, the dominant concept with which Benjamin grappled at the beginning of his career.
 Adorno’s intellectual position – one could, perhaps, more fairly say self-positioning – in postwar (for him post-Nazi) Germany, prompted him to seriously reflect on education as a central social and philosophical theme, even if he did so through a wide range of seemingly unrelated public lectures and written texts.
 Arendt’s political writings, as Dana Villa rightly argued, primarily exemplified her move “from totalitarianism to the tradition” that dominated her thinking at that time.
-Because of these characteristics, the selected texts and themes (Freud’s analysis of Jokes, Benjamin’s concept of youth, Adorno’s interest in education, and Arendt’s reading of tradition) do not only expand our canon of literature.
-They carry us into some of these authors’ central theoretical concerns – ranging from overarching arguments about history, politics and society to views on specific matters like freedom, transgressions, violence or evil, and illuminating fundamental topics like Freud’s engagement with law and “law-giving,” Benjamin’s social criticism, Adorno’s negative dialectics, and Arendt’s definition of a modern-secular “new order of the world.”
-But these writings also show, more importantly, how these central issues put on display the relation between critique and theology.
+Thanks to these characteristics, the selected texts and themes (Freud’s analysis of jokes, Benjamin’s concept of youth, Adorno’s interest in education, and Arendt’s reading of tradition) not only expand our canon of literature.
+They lead us to some of these authors’ central theoretical concerns – ranging from overarching arguments about history, politics, and society to views on specific matters like freedom, transgression, violence, or evil, and illuminating fundamental topics such as Freud’s engagement with law and “law-giving,” Benjamin’s social criticism, Adorno’s negative dialectics, and Arendt’s definition of a modern secular “new order of the world.”
+But these writings also show, more importantly, how these central issues bring into relief the relation between critique and theology.
 They represent then different textual “sites” (to use Michel de Certeau’s terminology) that may “bring into view” the variety of critiques of theology that the selected theorists produced, including the ways in which they introduced divergent theoretical frameworks (for example psychoanalysis) into the “Western” concept of critique and to its dialogue with theology.